d2l-ai/d2l-en/chapter_multilayer-perceptrons/underfit-overfit.md

 For example, imagine that we wanted to hunt for patterns among genetic markers linking patients to their dementia status,
-(let's the labels are drawn from the set
+(let's the labels be drawn from the set
 {*dementia*, *mild cognitive impairment*, *healthy*}).
 Because each person's genes identify them uniquely (ignoring identical siblings),